St. Peter's Catholic Church (Charlotte, North Carolina)

-St. Peter Catholic Church is a Catholic parish church at 507 South Tryon Street in Charlotte, North Carolina.
+St. Peter’s Catholic Church is a Catholic parish church at 507 South Tryon Street in Charlotte, North Carolina.
 Established in 1851, it is the oldest Catholic church in Charlotte, and until 1940 was the only Catholic church in the city.
 St. Peter's was originally at the extreme southern limits of the city, but today it stands in the heart of uptown, across from the Mint Museum and Bechtler Museum of Modern Art and next to The Green.
 It is most likely the oldest surviving edifice on Tryon Street.